 Trim That Lawn!

 Of all the affordable garden landscape ideas out there, keeping your lawn trimmed is going to help you the most.
 For the simple cost of running a lawnmower, keeping a formal cut will help to smarten up and stylise your front garden.
+It’s important to make sure your garden edging so that it continues to look good.
 Most people approaching your front door will look at your lawn first.
 Don’t be tempted to let it grow too wild!
 Be ruthless with your front garden space, and don’t be shy to trim that lawn regularly.